ivangkaLiyanage/pandaspace-internship-journal/week-five/readme.md

 # pandaspace-internship-journal

 # Weekly Log - Week 2024-07
-# Hours worked: 49hrs 56mins
+# Hours worked: 66hrs 48mins

 ## Overview of the Week:
-- This week, I focused on enhancing my JavaScript skills through freeCodeCamp and LeetCode exercises.
+- This week, I focused on my JavaScript skills through freeCodeCamp and LeetCode exercises.
 I completed various projects and modules, gaining hands-on experience in JavaScript algorithms, data structures, DOM manipulation, and string and array methods.
 Additionally, I worked with my team lead to draft a proposal for Xotic Customs, covering online presence assessment and domain checkup.

 ## What I Learned This Week: